10 Best iOS Password Managers for iPhone & iPad in 2024

 6. Avira Password Manager — Best for Ease of Use

-Avira Password Manager is intuitive and secure, and it offers unlimited password storage across unlimited devices on its free plan — all of the other top password managers like Dashlane and Keeper limit you to 1 device on their free plans.
+Avira Password Manager is intuitive and secure, and it offers unlimited password storage across unlimited devices on its free plan — making it one of the most generous free plans on this list.

-Avira is one of the most streamlined iOS password managers out there, seamlessly generating, saving, and auto-filling passwords in all my tests.
+Avira is one of the most streamlined iOS password managers, seamlessly generating, saving, and auto-filling passwords in all my tests.
 It also integrates well with iOS’s biometric authentication systems (Touch ID and Face ID) — you only need to scan your fingerprint or face to access your Avira password vault.

 6. Avira Password Manager — Best for Ease of Use

-Avira Password Manager’s free plan is pretty good, but upgrading to Avira’s paid password manager ($31.99 / year) gets you excellent password vault auditing and data breach monitoring tools, which allow you to check the security of your passwords and online accounts and quickly change your passwords in case of a breach.
-If you want to extend your protection, consider Avira’s comprehensive Prime antivirus package, which costs $36.99 / year and includes premium antivirus protection for up to 5 devices (Avira is one of the best antiviruses in 2024).
+Avira Password Manager is fully compatible with iOS, Android, Windows, and macOS, so you can manage your passwords across both your iOS and non-iOS devices.
+The free plan is pretty good, but upgrading to Avira’s paid password manager ($2.66 / month) gets you excellent password vault auditing and data breach monitoring tools, which allow you to check the security of your passwords and online accounts and quickly change your passwords in case of a breach.
+If you want to extend your protection, consider Avira’s comprehensive Prime antivirus package, which costs $59.99 / year and includes premium antivirus protection for up to 5 devices (Avira is one of the best antiviruses in 2024).

 Bottom Line:

 Avira Password Manager is user-friendly and secure, with a robust free plan and an affordable premium version.
 It offers multi-device sync and biometric logins with its free plan.
-The paid plan adds password vault auditing and data breach monitoring — you can get Avira Password Manager as a standalone app, or bundled with the Avira Prime package (Avira’s premium antivirus suite).
+The paid plan adds password vault auditing and data breach monitoring.
+You can get Avira Password Manager as a standalone app or bundle it with the Avira Prime package (Avira’s premium antivirus suite).
 There’s a 60-day money-back guarantee on all yearly plans.

 Read the full Avira Password Manager review here >